cassinius/phd-presentations/2020/FC_nov2nd/outline.md

     + pre-train local embeddings as a whole, then try to align them in a pre-processing step (needs whole )
   - => SEE THE WHOLE DECENTRALIZED DATA SET AS A DISTRIBUTED GRAPH
   - since we're passing messages along edges, we can treat a local sphere or parts thereof as a subgraph, compute it's representation, then send them along an imaginary edge to a different local sphere
-  - QUESTION: do we connect
+  - QUESTION: do we connect spheres 1:1 with only one possible edge or should multiple regions / sub(sub-)graphs of one local sphere connect to different regions in another (level of granularity)?
+* We want to learn a collaboration graph
+  - who talks to whom?
+  - learning suitable partners via
 * explainability
-  -
+  - how do we trace relevant walks / paths / regions throughout a distributed graph?
+  - especially since we only know embeddings & not distinct nodes / edges in other local spheres...??
-* One we have a *"lego toolkit"* of methods, metrics & a software pipeline, we can aim at more ambitious goals:
+* Once we have a *"lego toolkit"* of methods, metrics & a software pipeline, we can aim at more ambitious goals:
    1. extract graphs from histopatho images including labels for nodes / edges
     - cell graph extraction methods already exist
+    - show our earlier graph extractor
    2. extract graphs from unstructured text (patient data), medial knowledge bases, *omics etc.
    3. attempt to fuse them into a multimodal graph living in a shared concept space (same embedding dimensions)